-- 1. Press [INFO]. - Move the ShuttlePoint knob to highlight LAKES INFORMATION and press [ENT] or move the ShuttlePoint knob to the right. - 3.
+- 1. Press [FIND]. - Move the ShuttlePoint knob to highlight LAKES INFORMATION and press [ENT] or move the ShuttlePoint knob to the right. - 3.
 A popup window will be shown with a list of Outdoor Recreational Area objects. - 4.
 Move the ShuttlePoint knob to highlight the desired object and press [ENT]. - Another popup window will appear displaying the distance and position of the Lakes closest to your location. - Using the ShuttlePoint knob, highlight the desired Lake and press [ENT].
-This will show information on the Lake. - 7.
-Press [CLR] to show the actual position of the Lake on the Chart page. - 8.
-Press [CLR] twice to return your cursor to your vessels position.
+This will show information on the Lake.